mapsync/grayson-advisory2/site/content/post/office-hours-for-thanksgiving.md

   reopen November 29th at 8 a.m. "
 image: /img/blessed-thanksgiving.jpg
 ---
-Grayson Utilities office will close at noon on November 24th and reopen on Monday, November 29th at 8 a.m.
+Grayson Utilities office will close at noon on Wednesday, November 24th and reopen on Monday, November 29th at 8 a.m.

 Grayson Sanitation will pick up Thursday's Route on Friday.